 An error was identified in the economic model during evaluation.
 The calculation of the general ward event rate in the “PBO” and “COM” sheets of the economic model (row 6) omitted intensive care unit (ICU) admission when estimating the proportion of hospitalised patients treated in the general ward.
 The general ward membership should have been calculated as one minus the membership in the other hospitalised events (ICU admission, continuous ventilatory support [CVS] and in-hospital death) rather than one minus CVS and in-hospital death.
 Without correcting the error, the economic model overestimated the proportion of patients being hospitalised (i.e., the sum of general ward, ICU admission, CVS and in-hospital death membership was greater than one).
 Results of the economic evaluation were corrected for this error.
 The weighted base case incremental cost-effectiveness ratio (ICER) increased from $0 to < $5,000 per QALY gained to $0 to < $5,000 per QALY gained.

-The key cost inputs to the model are summarised in .
+The key cost inputs to the model are summarised in Table 15.
 The ESC advised that the assumption of a $7 administration fee on the basis that this fee was accepted for RSV vaccination was not justified.
 The patterns of administration of vaccines do not necessarily translate from one condition to another.
 The ESC noted the sensitivity of the results of the modelled economic evaluation to the administration fee and noted that the pharmacist service fee for administering NIP vaccines is $19.32.
 Overall, the ESC advised that administration costs were underestimated in the economic analysis.
 Current reports on COVID vaccination indicate that approximately 30% of vaccinations have been conducted in pharmacy (COVID-19 vaccine rollout update – 11 April 2025).